medvedevgroup/internal/serverinfo.md

   * Your username/password are your PSU access account.

 ## Using the server
 * Your home directory has a 2 Gb quota.
-Use it to to store anything that will be backed up.
+Use it to to store anything that you want backed up daily.
 For example,
   * Your code
   * Small data files
 * Use `/resesarch/<username>/` for other storage.
 It is NOT backed up.
 * Use archival storage as a way to backup data more than 2 Gb:
-  * * We have storage that is located outside the server.
+  * We have storage that is located outside the server.
 This is called archival storage.
 It is not mounted on our  server.
-  * To access the storage, see below.
+To access the storage, see below.
   * Use archival storage to copy over data that is more permanent in nature.
 Archival storage is not only an alternate location for your data, it itself is backed up regularly by ACI.
 For example, any datasets from old papers that you want to preserve can be copied to archival storage when the project is stable.
 * Please use the slack channel "server" to communicate regarding day-to-day use.
 * It is recommended that you use version control for your code, e.g. GitHub.
 If you are a member of the [medvedevgroup](https://github.com/medvedevgroup/) GitHub org, you can have unlimited private repos